-This video delves into the common pronunciation debate surrounding the iconic M1 Garand rifle.
-While the designer, John Garand, pronounced his name 'Garent', historical evidence from WWII training films and veteran accounts confirms the rifle was widely known and referred to as the 'Garand' (rhyming with 'errand') by those who used it in combat.
-The speaker, drawing on his expertise and personal connections, concludes that 'Garand' is the accurate historical name for the rifle itself.
+This video delves into the common pronunciation debate surrounding the M1 Garand rifle.
+While the designer, John Garand, pronounced his name 'Garent', the rifle became widely known and referred to as 'Garand' (rhyming with 'errand') through military use and popular culture.
+The speaker, drawing on historical evidence like WWII training films and personal anecdotes from veterans, concludes that 'Garand' is the historically accurate and accepted name for the rifle itself, even if it differs from the designer's personal pronunciation.

 Gun Laws by State